 - Will you make gifts during your lifetime or at your death?

-- If your gift is substantial, should you establish a private foundation, community foundation, or donor-advised fund?
+- If your gift is substantial, should you establish a charitable trust private foundation, or donor-advised fund?

 We can help you help others

 An Ameriprise financial advisor can help you review your options for charitable giving, incorporate strategies into your financial plan, and coordinate your estate planning with your tax and legal professionals.